ipfs/boxo/README.md

 Go-libipfs aims to provide a cohesive interface into these components.
 Note that not all of the underlying components necessarily reside in this respository.

+### Does go-libipfs == IPFS?
+No.  This repo houses some IPFS functionality written in Go that has been useful in practice, and is maintained by a group that has long term commitments to the IPFS project

 ### Is everything related to IPFS in the Go ecosystem in this repo?

 No.  Not everything related to IPFS is intended to be in go-libipfs.
-Rather if you’d like to build an IPFS implementation with Go, here are some tools you might want that are maintained by a group that has long term commitments to the IPFS project.
+View it as a starter toolbox (potentially among multiple).
+If you’d like to build an IPFS implementation with Go, here are some tools you might want that are maintained by a group that has long term commitments to the IPFS project.
 There are certainly repos that others maintainer that aren't included here (e.g., ipfs/go-car) which are still useful to IPFS implementations.
 It's expected and fine for new IPFS functionality to be developed that won't be part of go-libipfs.

 ## Getting started
 See [examples](./examples/README.md).